arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.0.42
++ Add publishing confirmation (`setOn` message must be echoed to `getOn` topic to confirm that it has been processed by the accessory), with automatic republishing

 Version 1.0.41
 + Light: Add option to control dimmable white light through integer in range 0-255, so that one channel of an RGB or RGBW controller can be used more easily for a white light